NOAA releases winter weather outlook: How La Niña will impact Ohio

 The hottest conditions are expected in the southwest (Arizona, New Mexico and Texas).

 The Fox 8 weather team is helping unravel the mystery!
-They’ll reveal more details in their 2022-2023 Winter Weather Outlook in the coming weeks.
-Stay tuned!
+They’ll reveal more details in their 2022-2023 Winter Weather Outlook at 6 p.m. on Oct.
+27. Stay tuned!